DisCoTec/discotec.github.io/2019/README.md

 All sessions from Monday to Thursday will take place at [DTU's Meeting Center](https://www.dtu.dk/english/About/CAMPUSES/DTU-LYNGBY-Campus/DTU-Meeting-Centre/oversigt) in building 101 (see [map](https://www.google.com/maps/search/dtu+meeting+centre/@55.7853049,12.5181051,17z/data=!3m1!4b1)).
 ICE on Friday will be at DTU Compute, in building 324 (see [map](https://www.google.com/maps/place/DTU+Compute/@55.783851,12.5162676,17z/data=!3m1!4b1!4m5!3m4!1s0x46524e635a3d9edf:0x3f650147a3cddb16!8m2!3d55.783851!4d12.5184616)).

+## Local transportation
+[This website](https://www.visitcopenhagen.com/copenhagen/transportation/tickets-prices) contains a good overview on public transportation in the area of greater Copenhagen, to which Lyngby belongs.

+### From Copenhagen to the Campus
+From Copenhagen, and in particular from Nørreport station, we recommend to take the bus 150S (or 15 in certain times of the day) to reach DTU.
+You should get off at Rævehøjvej, DTU.
+[See the journey on Goole Maps](https://goo.gl/maps/A27Zwxg7757rymMz8)

+### Tickets
+Regarding tickets, we recommend buying a [rejsekort anonymous](https://www.rejsekort.dk/koeb-rejsekort/salgssteder.aspx?sps=0edb084e941a4ebd878bdd1080538881%7C).
+It is a rechargable card which allows to pay tickets half price.
+E.g., a one way from Copenhagen to DTU costs about 4 EUR rather than 8 EUR (furthermore, there is a further 20% discount if travelling from 11 AM to 1 PM, from 6 PM to 6 AM, or during the weekends).
+The card costs about 10 EUR.
+Please remember that at least 70 DKK must be in the card in order to use it.
+Also, please note that it is not possible to recharge it at DTU campus.

+Another option is the [large citypass](https://dinoffentligetransport.dk/citypass).
+It can be done for 1,2,3,4, or 5 days.
+5 days costs about 80 EUR, and allows you to travel freely in the greater Copenhagen area.

+If you are interested in visiting the many museums present in Copenhagen, then you might also consider a [Copenhagen Card](https://copenhagencard.com/free-public-transport).
+It is a more expensive version of the city pass which also grants you free access to several museums and attractions

 ## Flyer
 [DisCoTec 2019 Flyer](DisCoTec2019-flyer.pdf)